Sign emails with DKIM

 Non-authoritative answer:

-gamma._domainkey.gmail.com text =
+alpha._domainkey.example.com text =

 >

-You can download Mail.dll .NET email component here.
+You can download .NET email component here.